risingwavelabs/risingwave-docs/docs/guides/create-sink-kafka.md

 )
 ```

+For data type mapping, the serial type is supported.
+We map the serial type to the 64-bit signed integer.

 ### Protobuf specific parameters

 When creating an append-only Protobuf sink, the following options can be used following `FORMAT PLAIN ENCODE PROTOBUF`.